 Bartlett Family ABE Scholarship

-With the support and gifts of Ms. Virginia Bartlett and son, Jim and wife Marsha Bartlett, the Bartlett Family Scholarship in Agricultural and Biological Engineering has been created.
-Jim & Marsha Bartlett’s children have ABE linkages.
-Jim and Marsha Bartlett's children have ABE linkages.
-Their son, James, is an MS graduate in ABE and daughter, Katey, graduated in May with an MS in ABE.
+The Bartlett Family Scholarship in Agricultural and Biological Engineering was created with the support and gifts of Ms. Virginia Bartlett and son, Jim, along with his wife Marsha Bartlett.
+Jim and Marsha's children have ABE linkages.
+Their son, James, and daughter, Katey,are both MS graduates in ABE.
 With the help and vision of the Bartlett Family, the department will be able to recruit excellent students from first-year engineering that might not have otherwise looked at our department as an opportunity.
 Thank you to the Bartlett Family for this generous gift.

 Biological & Food Processing Engineering Scholarships

 This scholarship was established in honor of Dr. Martin Okos, a long-time professor in ABE, advising numerous students and teaching courses in our Biological Engineering program.
 This scholarship is to support deserving undergraduate students in our Biological Engineering program.
 Dr. Okos teaches and does his research in food process engineering, computer-aided design of food processes, heat and mass transfer in foods, fermentation and biological reactor design, and properties of food and biological products.
 Thank you alumni and friends of Dr. Okos.

 Henry B. Ludwig, Nathaniel K. Spratt, and Kimberly C. Wylin, Biological Engineering